 3. The Platform:

-It is the public spatial articulator of all pedestrian flows and connections at the ground level (a transitional space).
+It is the public spatial articulation of all pedestrian flow and connections at the ground level (a transitional space).
 As intermediate space, it articulates the interactions and tensions between public spaces and buildings within the complex.
 The openness of the public space and the elevation of the perimeter blocks allow people to move from one space to another and thus provide complete freedom of accessibility with the immediate surroundings and the newly added program.

 URBAN DESIGN FEATURES

 Regarding the enhancement of Badel through our design scheme, we identify 4 urban attributes:

 The BUR scheme allows residents and visitors to move freely from one space to another by elevating the perimeter blocks and thus providing 100% cross-connectivity and accessibility from/to the immediate surroundings.
 The street level is continuous; a moving platform that links different tensions and flows in the streetscape.

 Moreover, as the underground area hosts car parks and retail, the ‘publicness’ of the platform releases a significant amount of space at ground level giving more options to the users to interplay with the events and their spontaneous relationships.
 This again helps to achieve high porosity for the pedestrian movement.
 But it is not just circulation, the perforations in the main buildings allow augmenting inner daylight and framing key vistas outwards.
 These penetrations provide a harmonious rhythm in the facades of each block.